ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/victims/retrieve.rst

 .. include:: ../_includes/victim_asset_types.rst

-For example, we could use the following query to find all Victim Assets that are Email Addresses which are associated with the Victim with ID 12345:
+For example, you could use the following query to find all Victim Assets that are Email Addresses which are associated with the Victim with ID 12345:

 .. code::

     GET /v2/victims/12345/victimAssets/emailAddresses

-We can also drill down even further by adding the ID of an associated Victim Asset to the end of the query like:
+You can delve further by adding the ID of an associated Victim Asset to the end of the query:

 .. code::